Adjunct and Associate

 Courtney G. Collins

+I am a Climate Change Research Ecologist in the Future Forests Ecosystem Centre (FFEC) at the BC Ministry of Forests and an Adjunct Professor in the Department of Botany at UBC.
 Research Interest My research takes a data-driven approach to understand the complex and interacting effects of global change on terrestrial biodiversity including species range dynamics, biotic interactions, phenology and plant-soil feedbacks.
-I combine different methods including field and greenhouse experiments, ecological field and drone surveys, environmental senor arrays etc. I synthesize ecological and environmental data across these […]
+I combine different methods including field and greenhouse experiments, drone surveys, environmental senor networks and more.
+I synthesize ecological and environmental data across these multiple sources, as well as from publicly available global climate and trait databases, long-term experimental monitoring networks, environmental DNA sequencing data […]

 Basudev Ghoshal